-SHARJAH: The Pakistan Super League has given a new hope to little known players from remote areas, those who have no chance of making it big at the domestic circuit, said Lahore Qalandar’s Sohail Akhtar.
+SHARJAH: The Pakistan Super League has given new hope to little known players from remote areas, those who have no chance of making it big at the domestic circuit, said Lahore Qalandar’s, Sohail Akhtar.

 The 32-year-old has emerged as a hard hitting batsman for Lahore Qalandars, he has now been given a role as an opener in the fourth edition of the PSL this year.

 Among the six franchise, Lahore Qalandars stand out in unearthing unknown players like Salman Irshad, Haris Rauf and Sohail Akhtar and developed them under their programme, taking the greenhorns to Australia for further grooming.

 Despite making his first class debut in 2013 and a bit of performance of note in the National Twenty20, Sohail only earned a name through PSL 2018 where he came with a reputation of being a clean hitter.
 But coming down low in the order, he got limited chances.

 This year he has been given a new role of opening the innings with Fakhar Zaman.
 That has provided Sohail to finally started to live up to his potential.

 “I used to call players from my region (Abbottabad) for trials but they were so disheartened that they would instantly refuse, saying that its a waste of time and money,” recalls Sohail.

 “But since the start of the PSL and the emergence of players like Haris, Hasan Ali, Shadab Khan, and others they are now willing to come for trials.
 PSL has given new hope to unknown players from remote areas,” said Sohail.

 “Now I get calls every day with players saying that they want to give trials,” said an excited Sohail.
 “By the emergence of players like Haris Rauf all the little known players now have hope.
 If there was no PSL there would have been no such thing.”